‘Vanderpump Rules’ Jax Taylor: It’s ‘Rude’ When People Ask About Marriage

 During his appearance on Watch What Happens Live earlier this year, Jax Taylor made it clear to the fan that he had no intentions of tying the knot in the coming months because it was simply too early on in their relationship.
 According to Jax Taylor, he and Cartwright had only been dating one year and while a future engagement could happen, it wasn’t something currently on his mind.

-After the episode aired, Brittany Cartwright took to Twitter where she confirmed that she and Jax Taylor were nearly 2 years into their relationship.
+After the episode aired, Brittany Cartwright took to Twitter where she confirmed that she and Jax Taylor were nearly two years into their relationship.

 While filming Vanderpump Rules Season 4, Jax Taylor and Brittany Cartwright were seen having an uncomfortable conversation about their future and during their chat, Taylor claimed he was not on board with the idea of marriage.
 Meanwhile, Brittany Cartwright made it clear that she does want to get married and have children.